dferrero/wordpress-backup/README.md

 WordPress Backup
 ===============

+This script is based on jamesrascal/wordpress-backup script, with a lot of changes to suit my personal environment.

+## Features

+- Just a single file.
+Nothing more needed.
+- Backup all websites stored in folders under `/var/www/html` (by default; it could be changed).
+- Profiles has been removed.
+- Custom variables are at the beginning of the script, identified by CAPSLOCKS.

+# jamesrascal's README

 This script is designed to backup any number of WordPress sites without the use of a plugin.

 Features: